-This policy seeks to protect and enhance the remaining views across open landscapes to the north and east of Brundall.
+This policy seeks to protect and enhance the remaining views across open landscapes to the north and east of Brundall (see Figure 4).
 It is recognised that for this policy to be effective joint working will be needed with Blofield Parish and relevant landowners.
 This will be addressed further in the implementation report.

-The Plan seeks to protect and enhance the views to the north east from the Memorial Hall and to the south from St Michaels Church and views of the Braydeston Hills to the north from Brundall.
+The Plan seeks to protect and enhance the views to the north east from the Memorial Hall and to the south from St Michaels Church and views of the Braydeston Hills to the north from Brundall as indicated in Figure 4.

-Any development or alterations to an area within the these views must ensure that key features of the view can continue to be enjoyed including distant buildings, areas of landscape and the juxtaposition of village edges and open agricultural countryside.
+Any development or alterations to an area within these views must ensure that key features of the view can continue to be enjoyed including distant buildings, areas of landscape and the juxtaposition of village edges and open agricultural countryside.